jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 #### cache

 Whether to use a cached response if available.
 Defaults to `true` for all `dataType`s except "script" and "jsonp".
 When set to `false`, the URL will simply have a cachebusting parameter appended to it.

+#### done

+A callback function to run if the request succeeds.
+The function receives the response data (converted to a JavaScript object if the `dataType` was JSON), as well as the text status of the request and the raw request object.

+#### fail

+A callback function to run if the request results in an error.
+The function receives the raw request object and the text status of the request.

 #### always